it-praktyk/ExchangeServerManagement/README.md

 ### CheckProgressEverySeconds
 Set interval for progress checking, by default operation progress is checked every 120 seconds

-### DisplaySummary
-Set to TRUE if summary should be displayed - summary will contain data about performed operations

 ### ExpectedDurationTimeMinutes
 Time in minutes used for displaing progress bar